metrumresearchgroup/command/README.md

 # command

 This package wraps the functionality of `*exec.Cmd` with some simple IO tools to make creating a `Cmd` easier.
-It provides the

 ## Goal